pawelad/game_of_life/README.md

 It's a C implementation of Conway's [Game of Life](http://en.wikipedia.org/wiki/Conway's_Game_of_Life) simulator made for my university assigment.

+You can:

+- read first generation from file
+- simulate it given number of times
+- generate given number of `PNG` files
+- modify rules of the game either by file or directly from terminal

 ##Instalation
 The program is meant to run on Linux.

-Makefile is included, so you can compile it simply by typing `make` which creates an executable `bin/life_sym` file.
+Makefile is included, so you can compile it simply by typing `make` in termial, which creates an executable `bin/life_sym` file.

 You can also compile it with debug flag `make DEBUG=1 -B` which creates `bin/life_sym_debug` with additional output messages.